-- To promote the social and emotional, physical, cognitive, and language development of children from birth to preschool age. - To involve families in developmentally appropriate activities to improve the developmental skills of children. - To involve parents, children, staff and community partners in sharing and planning experiences that strengthen the bond between home and school. - To provide access for all 3 and 4 year-olds who reside in Saint Louis City.
+- To promote the social and emotional, physical, cognitive, and language development of children from birth to preschool age. - To involve each family in developmentally appropriate activities that lead to the improvement of every child's developmental skills. - To involve parents, children, staff and community partners in sharing and planning experiences that strengthen the connections between homes and schools. - To provide access to learning for all 3 and 4 year-olds who reside in Saint Louis City.